What Is E-waste?💿

-As a normal business – or any household – you will find you are buying more and more electronic items.
-What once was paper based – is now almost inevitably becoming electronic and digital.
-We have even asked in previous blogs – if anyone will need confidential paper bins – if everything is digital.
-Inevitably – as technology develops ever quicker – much of your old electronics will become obsolete and so we ask today – what is ewaste in the context of your business in 2019 – and what do you need to know?
+What is ewaste? 💿:Like a normal business or any household, you will find you are buying more and more electronic items.
+Everything once paper-based transformed into something more digital.
+We have even asked in previous blogs if document shredding is still necessary due to digital advancement.
+Inevitably, as technology develops even quicker, much of your old electronics will become obsolete.
+So, we ask today: what is ewaste (or e-waste) in the context of your business in 2019.
+And, what do you need to know about it?

-According to Wikipedia a definition of what is ewaste is – “Electronic waste or e-waste describes discarded electrical or electronic devices.
+According to Wikipedia, the definition of what ewaste is: “Electronic waste or e-waste describes discarded electrical or electronic devices.
 Used electronics which are destined for refurbishment, reuse, resale, salvage recycling through material recovery, or disposal are also considered e-waste.”

 News.com.au reports that “In the last decade Aussies have hoarded 11 million phones and the total of unused mobiles now sitting in our homes is more than 25 million — more than Australia’s total population.

-Let’s be honest – Australia and nearly every country sends huge amount of recyclable materials to landfill every year – or even worse – dumped in the environment.
+Let’s be honest, Australia and nearly every country send a huge amount of recyclable materials to landfills every year.
+Or, even worse, people dump them in the environment.